Multiplayer online battle arena: Origins

 the MOBA genre.
 It uses a similar formula, where each player controls a single command unit in one of two opposing sides on a battlefield.
 Herzog Zweis influence is apparent in several later MOBA games such as Guilty Gear 2: Overture (2007) and AirMech (2012).
 Herzog Zwei was also cited as an inspiration to the developers of Warcraft and Starcraft.

 1998's Future Cop: LAPD has a strategic "Precinct Assault" mode similar to Herzog Zwei in which players can actively fight alongside generated non-player units.

 This could be regarded as the first example of MOBA gameplay, depending on the definition of the genre.
 The Windows version of Future Cop: LAPD allows online competitive play.

 In the same year, Blizzard Entertainment released its best-selling real-time strategy game StarCraft (1998) with a suite of game editing tools called StarEdit.
 These tools allowed players to design and create custom maps with non-standard rules and gameplay.
-A modder known as Aeon64 made a custom map named Aeon of Strife (AoS) that became popular.
+A modder named Nick "Gunner_4_ever" Taijeron made a custom map named Aeon of Strife (AoS) that became popular.
 Some of the key features introduced in AoS became the foundation of the newborn genre.

 In the Aeon of Strife map, players controlled a single powerful hero unit fighting along three lanes which were protected by defensive towers.
 The terrain outside these lanes was nearly vacant.
 In early versions of the game, hero units did not have any particular special abilities.
 Instead, players spent gold on weapon and armor upgrades.